wapdat/data-sanitiser/README.md

 Regex to tokenise (remove) Private Personal Information in python.

-Essentially, it's a waterfall of regular expressions that are identifying and replacing any words (entities) that match the expected pattern of known personal and private information.
+Essentially, it's a waterfall of regular expressions that identify and replace any words (entities) that match the expected pattern of known personal and private information.

 `My name is Julian Assange, call me on 07867182333` **gets sanitised into** `My name is PERSONNAME, call me on UKMOBILE`